Hydrogen bond: Water

-A ubiquitous example of a hydrogen bond is found between water molecules.
+An ubiquitous example of a hydrogen bond is found between water molecules.
 In a discrete water molecule, there are two hydrogen atoms and one oxygen atom.
 The simplest case is a pair of water molecules with one hydrogen bond between them, which is called the water dimer and is often used as a model system.
 When more molecules are present, as is the case with liquid water, more bonds are possible because the oxygen of one water molecule has two lone pairs of electrons, each of which can form a hydrogen bond with a hydrogen on another water molecule.
 This can repeat such that every water molecule is H-bonded with up to four other molecules, as shown in the figure (two through its two lone pairs, and two through its two hydrogen atoms).
 Hydrogen bonding strongly affects the crystal structure of ice, helping to create an open hexagonal lattice.
 The density of ice is less than the density of water at the same temperature; thus, the solid phase of water floats on the liquid, unlike most other substances.

 Liquid water's high boiling point is due to the high number of hydrogen bonds each molecule can form, relative to its low molecular mass.
 Owing to the difficulty of breaking these bonds, water has a very high boiling point, melting point, and viscosity compared to otherwise similar liquids not conjoined by hydrogen bonds.
 Water is unique because its oxygen atom has two lone pairs and two hydrogen atoms, meaning that the total number of bonds of a water molecule is up to four.

 The number of hydrogen bonds formed by a molecule of liquid water fluctuates with time and temperature.
 From TIP4P liquid water simulations at 25 °C, it was estimated that each water molecule participates in an average of 3.59 hydrogen bonds.
 At 100 °C, this number decreases to 3.24 due to the increased molecular motion and decreased density, while at 0 °C, the average number of hydrogen bonds increases to 3.69.
 Another study found a much smaller number of hydrogen bonds: 2.357 at 25 °C. Defining and counting the hydrogen bonds is not straightforward however.

 Because water may form hydrogen bonds with solute proton donors and acceptors, it may competitively inhibit the formation of solute intermolecular or intramolecular hydrogen bonds.
 Consequently, hydrogen bonds between or within solute molecules dissolved in water are almost always unfavorable relative to hydrogen bonds between water and the donors and acceptors for hydrogen bonds on those solutes.
 Hydrogen bonds between water molecules have an average lifetime of 10−11 seconds, or 10 picoseconds.